mrknmc/ug4/slip/report.md

 ## Front-end Application

-We developed a single-page front-end application using Backbone.js [^backbonejs] and several other libraries that made things much easier for us.
-We considered other using other software such as Angular.js or Ember.js but preferred Backbone for its minimalism and ease of of getting up to speed.
+We developed the front-end application using Backbone.js [^backbonejs] and several other libraries that made things much easier for us.
+We chose Backbone for its minimalism and ease of getting up to speed with it.

 ### Data Bindings